scottbw/analytics-udd/udd/student_course_membership.md

 ### Notes
 This property is MANDATORY if ENTRY_POINTS is used.
 Where the Tariff scheme for ENTRY_POINTS is unknown, use '99' (Not known).
 This value is used for consistency with other values of this type.

+When there is demand for other schemas to be available, the schemas will be added to this vocabulary.

 ## AVERAGE_GCSE_SCORE
 ### Description